kevin-m0/m0-boilerplate/docs/CONTRIBUTING.md

 chore(deps): update dependencies
 ```

-## Code Style

-- Use TypeScript for all new code
-- Follow the existing code style
-- Write meaningful commit messages
-- Add tests for new features
-- Update documentation when needed

 ## Pre-commit Hooks

 The project uses Husky to enforce code quality before commits.
 The following checks are performed: